0xmdh/zkAudits/README.md

-# zkBalance
+# zkAudits
-ZKBalance uses ZK proofs to provide a proof of funds without sharing the user's actual account balance
+ZKAudits uses ZK proofs to provide a proof of vulnerability without disclosing the exact details of those vulnerabilities